robincornett/display-featured-image-genesis/README.md

 If these images were saved to your database prior to version 2.2.0 of this plugin and you've never updated the plugin settings since then, these images may have effectively disappeared in version 3.0.0.
 To fix this, visit the plugin settings page, reselect your default/post type image(s), and save.

 Prior to version 2.2.0 of the plugin, these images were saved to the database as URL strings, rather than as ID numbers, which was hugely inefficient.
 This was changed in version 2.2.0, with backwards compatible helper functions to ease the transition, but the helper functions are no longer used as of version 3.0.0.

-### What is term metadata and why does it matter to me?

-*Update for version 2.5:* Genesis 2.3 changed how term archive headlines/descriptions will be pulled from the database. __Display Featured Image for Genesis__ has been using the old, inefficient method for getting the Genesis term information, which is no longer supported in Genesis.
-Version 2.5 uses the new, better method to retrieve the Genesis term metadata (for archive headlines and intro text).
-Please make sure that your plugin is up to date so that you do not get unexpected behavior. (see [StudioPress](http://www.studiopress.com/important-announcement-for-genesis-plugin-developers/) for more information)

-Term metadata is a feature which was introduced in WordPress 4.4, which allows us to add custom data to each term (categories, tags, etc.) on a site.
-Version 2.4 of __Display Featured Image for Genesis__ began using the term metadata.

-If you have been using __Display Featured Image for Genesis__ and have already added featured images to your terms, when you visit the main plugin settings page, you'll be prompted to allow the plugin to update all terms with featured images, or given the information to allow you to do it yourself.
-This _should_ be a simple, pain-free process, but make sure your database is backed up, and please check your terms after the update.

-If you have not yet updated your site to WordPress 4.4, fear not: for the time being, __Display Featured Image for Genesis__ will still work just as it has in the past.
-A future release of the plugin will require a minimum version of WordPress to properly support term images.

 ### How can I change how the plugin works?